-(Worksheet B19) There were 3 Internal qualified applicants with disabilities for the executive level and 1 was selected.
-There are 6 internal qualified applicants for the Manager positions and none were selected.
+(Worksheet B19) There was 1 internal qualified applicant with disabilities for the executive level and none were selected.
+There are 9 internal qualified applicants for the Manager positions and none were selected.

-6. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
+- 6. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
+Executives i.

-a.
-Executives

-i.
 Qualified Internal Applicants (PWTD)